iyedexe/binfrost/README.md

 [FIX] add start script with source creds and stunnel hooks.
 (CANCELED).
 [FIX] clean fix8 reliquat.
 [REST] Build and run examples on vcpkg.
+[OPENSSL] Fix static link lib vs run lib.
+[FIX] migrate from fix8 to quick fix for better integrability.

 # TODO :
-[OPENSSL] Fix static link lib vs run lib.
+[FIX] Implement place order.
+[FIX] Implement getFeed.
+[FIX] Integrate classes from codegen.
+[FIX] Build costum message cracker.
+[FIX] Use two sessions in config for feeder and broker.
+[FIX] Implement Get Market Info.
+[FIX] add response type with code ,type and data.
+[FIX] Implement onMessage for user.
 [WS] Build and run examples on vcpkg .
-[FIX] migrate from fix8 to quick fix for better integrability.
 [FIX] Build and run examples on vcpkg .
 [BUILD] make the lib more portable.
 [LIBRARY] Export project as library and use in RTEX.